 Documents stating that the entire fee of the program has been paid

-The global rejection rate for Ireland visa is over 80%.
-However, the rejection rate for student visa is low.
+The global rejection rate for Ireland visas is over 80%.
+However, the rejection rate for a student visa is low.

 Hopefully, this blog has helped you understand the application process and essential documents you need to apply for an Ireland Student Visa.
-Need help with sending a perfect student visa application to dream study destination?
-Sign up for a free consultation session with our Leverage Edu experts and we will guide you throughout the visa application process thus making sure that you submit it within the deadline and get the student visa to actualise your dream of studying abroad!
+Need help with sending a perfect student visa application to a dream study destination?
+Call us on 1800572000 for a free consultation session with our Leverage Edu experts and we will guide you throughout the visa application process thus making sure that you submit it within the deadline and get the student visa to actualise your dream of studying abroad!